King Kong of Grip 2014

 - Diesel Video – The New Two Hands Pinch Record

 This entry was posted on Wednesday, October 29th, 2014 at 10:35 am and is filed under Grip Sport, grip strength competition contest.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson